What is Power of Attorney?

 Lasting Power of Attorney (LPA)

-- Property and Financial Affairs Lasting Power of Attorney: this covers things such as managing day-to-day finances, debts, benefits – such as the Attendance Allowance and Personal Independent Payments (PIP) – and buying or selling property.
-It can be used both before and after the donor has lost capacity.
+- Property and Financial Affairs LPA: this covers things such as managing day-to-day finances, debts, benefits – such as the Attendance Allowance and Personal Independent Payments (PIP) – and buying or selling property.
+It can be used both before and after the donor has lost mental capacity.

-- Health and Welfare Lasting Power of Attorney: this covers issues such as NHS treatment, care and housing.
+- Health and Welfare LPA: this covers issues such as NHS treatment, care and housing.
 It can only be used after the donor has lost mental capacity.

 Ordinary Power of Attorney (OPA)

-- have been diagnosed with a health problem that can lead to mental incapacity,
+- have been diagnosed with a health condition that could lead to mental incapacity,

-- are worried that you may develop such a health problem in due course; or
+- are worried that you may develop such a problem in due course; or

-- want to put in place arrangements to ensure your affairs are attended to by someone else of your choosing in the event you lose mental capacity in the future.
+- want to put in place arrangements to ensure your affairs are managed by someone you trust in the event you lose mental capacity in the future.

-This is because you won’t be able to continue using an Ordinary Power of Attorney if you lose your mental capacity.
-Under these circumstances, it’s more appropriate to use a Lasting Power of Attorney (LPA).
+Under these circumstances, it’s more appropriate to use a Lasting Power of Attorney.

 Enduring Power of Attorney (EPA)